yashasvisakshi2005/JAVA_BASICS/README.md

 	}
 }

-D) Check if a Given Integer is Odd or Even import java.util.*;
+D) Check if a Given Integer is Odd or Evenm import java.util.*;
 public class Main
 {